What Is Credit Review And How Does It Work?

 To reduce the possibility of losing money on a bad debt, lenders carefully examine each application to ensure all the documents and claims by the borrowers are in place and true.

-Prior to approving the loan application, the lender, be it a bank or a non-banking finance company, does a thorough examination of the applicant’s financial situation and their ability to repay the loan.
+Prior to approving the loan application, the lender, be it a bank or a non-banking finance company, thoroughly examines the applicant’s financial situation and ability to repay the loan.
 This process is called a credit review.

-To demonstrate one’s financial stability during the application process, one needs to provide many personal and financial documents, including most recent tax returns, proof of income, account and credit card transactions, records of any new debt, and any foreclosure evidence.
+Lenders primarily conduct a credit review for large-ticket loans such as home loans, car loans, and business loans.
+In order to demonstrate one’s financial stability during the application process, one needs to provide many personal and financial documents, including most recent tax returns, proof of income, account and credit card transactions, records of any new debt, and any foreclosure evidence.
+This data is examined by the lender and is used to determine whether or not they should extend the loan to the applicant.

 The lender also conducts a credit review on a regular basis to update its analysis, to ensure that the loan is safe and the borrower is still in a position to repay it.